Registration for Summer 2025 courses will open on the first Monday of February.

 Linafelt, Tod |

-N/A | Summer College Online | Click to read more about THEO-1100-130 |
+N/A | Summer College 3 | Click to read more about THEO-1100-130 |

 Introduction to Biblical Literature promotes the close reading of ancient texts, first on their own terms and then in relation to how they have been interpreted over time and may be interpreted today.
 As such, IBL teaches students to think critically about what a text is, and how it functions for those who value it.
 Learning to read texts in context challenges students to question the assumptions they bring to biblical texts and to enter into an adventure of discovery of the Bible, its origins and significance over time.
 IBL asks students to become “strangers in a strange land” as they confront the various “distances” they experience when reading biblical texts.
 Meeting unfamiliar language, cultures, customs, mores, and ideas requires that students suspend their judgment about what they think they know and asks them to learn how to expect the unexpected, as they delve deeper and deeper into biblical literature and the worlds from which it emerged.
 In this way, IBL can be a very liberating experience for students and lays a foundation that they can rely on in other courses they will take in during their undergraduate years.
-This course meets entirely online in an asynchronous format with no live meeting sessions during the Cross Session, June 3 - July 26, 2024. |
+This course meets entirely online in an asynchronous format with no live meeting sessions during the 8-Week Cross Session, June 2 - July 23, 2025. |

 |||||